dtcenter/MET/.github/ISSUE_TEMPLATE/new_feature_request.md

 ---
 name: New featue request
-about: Make it doing something new
+about: Make it do something new
 title: ''
 labels: 'type: new feature'
 assignees: ''